Qarik-Group/operator-workshop/student/lab-1/README.md

 2. Set an `external_ip` value.

-Before running the `create-env.sh` script see your student worksheet for the IP address you'll use for the labs.
+Before running the `create-env.sh` script see your student worksheet for the IP addresses you'll use for the labs.

-This command sets the environment variable in your SSH session, where `35.196.19.152` is your IP address.
+This command sets the environment variables in your SSH session.

 ```
+export MY_INTERNAL_IP=10.0.0.6
 export MY_EXTERNAL_IP=35.196.19.152
 ```